 The aforementioned charter provisions do not reduce the exposure of directors and officers to liability under federal or state securities laws, nor do they limit a stockholder's ability to obtain injunctive relief or other equitable remedies for a violation of a director's or an officer's duties to us or our stockholders, although the equitable remedies may not be an effective remedy in some circumstances.
 We have entered into indemnification agreements with each of our executive officers and directors.
 The indemnification agreements will require, among other things, that we indemnify our executive officers and directors and advance to the executive officers and directors all related expenses, subject to reimbursement if it is subsequently determined that indemnification is not permitted.
-In accordance with these agreements, we must indemnify and advance all expenses incurred by executive officers and directors under our directors' and officers' liability insurance.
+In accordance with these agreements, we must indemnify and advance all expenses incurred by executive officers and directors seeking to enforce their rights under the indemnification agreements.
+We will also cover officers and directors under our directors' and officers' liability insurance.